vectary/vectary.github.io/viewer-api/methods.md

 ## Objects

 ### getObjects()
-Gives a list of all objects in the 3D scene.
-Available objects are Meshes, Cameras and Lights.
-Groups are ignored so the objects have no hierarchy.
+Returns array of all objects in the 3D scene.
+Available objects are Meshes, Groups, Cameras and Lights.
 - Input: None
 - Returns: Promise<SceneObject[]>